aseekatz/AnaerobeWorkshop/README.md

 We hope that this short exercise gave you a better understanding of how microbiome data is interpreted and handled.
 If this was overwhelming, do not be intimidated!
 Learning how to process this data can be a long journey, but there are multiple free online tutorials and courses.
 Programming is not only useful for 16S rRNA analysis, but for any large -omics datasets.

 #####Helpful websites:
-- **_[Software Carpentry](http://software-carpentry.org/)_** provides free workshops and tutorials around the world.
+- **[Software Carpentry](http://software-carpentry.org/)** provides free workshops and tutorials around the world.
 While they do host onsite workshops, many of them can be accessed live online.
 Check them out!
-- **_[Coursera}(https://www.coursera.org/)_** offers multiple online courses on data analysis and programming, such as learning R or Python.
+- **[Coursera](https://www.coursera.org/)** offers multiple online courses on data analysis and programming, such as learning R or Python.
-- [Dr. Patrick Schloss](http://www.schlosslab.org/) at the University of Michigan offers in-person workshops on both [mothur and R](http://www.mothur.org/wiki/Workshops).
+- [Dr. Patrick Schloss](http://www.schlosslab.org/) at the University of Michigan offers in-person workshops on both **[mothur and R](http://www.mothur.org/wiki/Workshops)**.
 If you are planning on using mothur, this course is particularly helpful in understanding your data.